 4. Lyon

-Lyon's Festival of Lights (Fête des Lumières) transforms the city into a spectacle of light and art during the Christmas season.
+Lyon's Festival of Lights (Fête des Lumières) transforms the city into a spectacle of light and art during Christmas.
 This four-day Christmas event showcases stunning light installations, 3D projections, and artistic performances throughout the city's streets, squares, and buildings.
 Visit Place Bellecour, Parc de la Tête d'Or, and the Basilica of Notre-Dame de Fourvière for some of the most impressive light displays.
 Lyon's Christmas markets offer a variety of crafts, gourmet food, and regional products.
 Be sure to try the local specialties like boudin blanc (white sausage) and praline pastries while enjoying the dazzling lights of Lyon.

 5. Nice